lightbend/cloudflow-helm-charts/README.md

 ```
 If you are an existing customer of Lightbend and we have not contacted, please reach out to support.
-All existing contacts will be honored and assistance with migration to new tools is available.
+All existing contracts will be honored and assistance with migration to new tools is available.
 ```

 [![Artifact HUB](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/cloudflow-helm-charts)](https://artifacthub.io/packages/search?repo=cloudflow-helm-charts)

 # Cloudflow Helm charts

 This repository contains Helm charts for the [Cloudflow](https://cloudflow.io) project.

 ## Usage

 Add this repository using the following commands:

 ```
 helm repo add cloudflow-helm-charts https://lightbend.github.io/cloudflow-helm-charts/
 helm repo update
 ```